 A key feature of Swift is the distinction between composite functions and leaf functions (denoted with the app keyword).
 Composite invocations cause the creation of new scopes (stack frames) in which new local variables are dynamically created and new statements may be issued.
 Leaf functions are used to launch external execution.
-Originally, this was used primarily to launch remote execution using techniques related to grid computing.
+Originally, leaf functions were used primarily to launch remote execution by using grid computing techniques.
+The new model, using Turbine, is designed primarily to link with and call user functions directly.

-The original Swift system can support large scripts that run on thousands of cores.
+The original Swift system can support scripts that run on thousands of cores.
 However, the evaluation of the script itself is constrained to run on a single node.
-This limitation is in large part due to the fact that Swift's data dependency model is a shared in-memory data structure in a single node; no mechanism exists for cross-address-space communication and synchronization of the state of future objects.
+This limitation is in large part due to the fact that Swift uses data structures in a shared address space for data dependency tracking; no mechanism exists for cross-address-space communication and synchronization of the state of future objects.
 The execution model of Turbine eliminates the limitations of this centralized evaluation model.

-4.2 Overview of Turbine features
+4.2.
+Overview of Turbine features

-The high-level architecture of Turbine is shown in Figure 5.
+The high-level architecture of Turbine is shown in Figure 6.
 The center of the system is the network of ADLB servers, which provide load balancing and data services.
-Engines evaluate the user Turbine code and its data dependencies, generating and submitting tasks to other engines and to workers which execute external code such as user programs and functions.
+Engines evaluate the user Turbine code and its data dependencies, generating and submitting tasks to other engines and to workers that execute external code such as user programs and functions.
 Tasks may store data, resulting in notifications to listening engines, allowing them to satisfy data dependencies and release more tasks.
+The Swift program compiler is presented elsewhere [2, 41].